Is hybrid cloud certification right for you?

 Another vendor with its own hybrid cloud certification tract is NetApp, which created the NetApp Certified Hybrid Cloud Architect and NetApp Certified Hybrid Cloud Administrator certifications to help customers extract more value out of their cloud investments, according to Ingo Fuchs, chief technologist for cloud and DevOps at NetApp.

 NetApp intentionally coupled its curriculum with training from Amazon AWS, Google Cloud Platform, and Microsoft Azure.

 “We plug right into [their] training so they can translate what it means for on-premises and a true hybrid cloud experience,” Fuchs says.

 Before taking the NetApp Certified Hybrid Cloud Architect Certification exam, applicants must have obtained the Amazon Certified Solutions Architect -Associate, Google Professional Cloud Architect, or Microsoft Azure Architect Technologies/Azure Architect Design certifications.

 The IT pros most likely to seek out NetApp’s certifications and training are cloud architects and storage administrators, a role Fuchs believes will emerge as strong decision-makers as the hybrid cloud matures.
-Similar to Red Hat, NetApp teaches course-takers about containerized environments along with best practices in data storage.
+Similar to Red Hat, NetApp teaches course-takers about containerised environments along with best practices in data storage.

 “Instead of starting with a cool widget and building a stack around that that doesn’t scale, we teach the key principles you need to consider in a hybrid cloud architecture,” he says.
 Data design is probably the hardest part, according to Fuchs.

-ESG’s research supports that idea: 36% of respondents said they will endeavor to better analyze the data sensitivity/regulatory requirements in the future prior to moving workloads to the cloud.
+ESG’s research supports that idea: 36 per cent of respondents said they will endeavour to better analyse the data sensitivity/regulatory requirements in the future prior to moving workloads to the cloud.

 One of the biggest mistakes a company could make, in Russell’s opinion, is having only one hybrid cloud expert.

 “You can have someone who acts as a catalyst – someone who is curious about the technology and gets you started.
 But the organization won’t survive well if only one person has the skill set.
 You need to have best practices for mindshare and knowledge transfer,” he says.

 Fuchs feels similarly: “We want to encourage purposeful cloud adoption.”

-NetApp holds workshops at customer sites to get stakeholders up to speed on the foundational aspects of hybrid cloud, as well as to provide specialized training for specific roles relative to the cloud such as how to best use analytics.
+NetApp holds workshops at customer sites to get stakeholders up to speed on the foundational aspects of hybrid cloud, as well as to provide specialised training for specific roles relative to the cloud such as how to best use analytics.

 “These decisions are getting more sophisticated and more data-driven because the tools are getting stronger, the processes are getting stronger, and education is getting stronger.
-Organizations are able to review their bills and try to reduce costs.
+Organisations are able to review their bills and try to reduce costs.
 The more trained your team is, the likelier they are to make good decisions,” he says.

-Williams recommends that anyone interested in gaining certification “should examine their own role in managing hybrid cloud operations and go after the certification that best supports the organization’s needs as well as their own,” she advises.
+Williams recommends that anyone interested in gaining certification “should examine their own role in managing hybrid cloud operations and go after the certification that best supports the organisation’s needs as well as their own,” she advises.

 For example, a database manager should consider certification in the foundations of big data in the hybrid cloud, and information security professionals should pursue security management in the hybrid cloud.
 Such certifications are available from the Cloud Credential Council, which offers a range of vendor-neutral IT certifications.

 IT pros also can find a mix of courses at IT training company Global Knowledge, which has 19 courses targeted at hybrid cloud, including Delivering Hybrid IT with Cisco CloudCenter and CompTIA’s Cloud+ certification training.